zonemaster/zonemaster/docs/specifications/tests/Basic-TP/basic04.md

       1. Process the response on *SOA Query UDP*:
          1. If there is no [DNS response], then output *[B04_NO_RESPONSE_SOA_QUERY]*.
-         2. Else, if the RCODE is not "NOERROR" then output *[B04_UNEXPECTED_RCODE_SOA_QUERY]*.
+         2. Else, if [RCODE Name] is not "NoError" then output *[B04_UNEXPECTED_RCODE_SOA_QUERY]*.
          3. Else, if there is no SOA record in the answer section, then output *[B04_MISSING_SOA_RECORD]*.